endless-sky/rfcs/rfcs/0001-plugin-index.md

     - `commit`: Clones `update_url` as git repository and checks `branch` for new commits.
   - `update_url`: A valid URL complementing `type`.
 May be omitted, in which case `homepage` shall be used instead.
   - `branch`: Allows for special branches to be used when `type` is `commit`.
 If omitted, the default branch will be used instead.
-  - `regex`: If `type` is `tag`, only tags whose name matches this regular expression will be considered.
+  - `regex`: If `type` is `tag`, only tags whose name (fully or partially) matches this regular expression will be considered.
+Implementations should be PCRE2-compliant.
 May be omitted.
   - Any other key-value pairs will be interpreted as update keys:
     - They may contain `$version` as a substitution key
     - Upon detecting a new version, all occurences of `$version` will be replaced with the version detected using `type`.